wspr/lualdap/docs/manual.md

 ### `lualdap.initialize (uri)`

-Open and initialize a connection to a server (without binding).
+Open and initialize a connection to a server (without binding, see method `bind_simple`).

+The `uri` parameter may be a comma- or whitespace-separated list of URIs containing only the schema, the host, and the port fields.

 Returns a connection object if the operation was successful.